 Schools with period-based scheduling should include in their policies to take attendance at the beginning of every period to ensure students are present in every class.
-If a student is absent from class at any time during the school day, that time should be accounted for to the nearest full hour.
+If a student is absent from class without a legitimate excuse at any time during the school day, that time should be accounted for to the nearest full hour.
 For instance, if a student misses two hours of school in the morning, that student cannot be counted present for the whole day.